bananos/mamp-buildout/README.md

 ```

-If some them fail, just fix corresponding URL in ``buildout-base.cfg``
+If some of them fail, just fix corresponding URL in ``buildout-base.cfg``

 ### Run bootstrap.py